paysonwallach/gnome-shell-extension-hide-dash/README.md

 ------------

-To install the extension, clone this repository and symlink the directory "hide-dash@zacbarton.com" into "~/.local/share/gnome-shell/extensions/" or "/usr/share/gnome-shell/extensions/".
+To install the extension, clone this repository and symlink the directory "hide-dash@xenatt.github.com" into "~/.local/share/gnome-shell/extensions/" or "/usr/share/gnome-shell/extensions/".
 Then restart gnome-shell (&lt;Alt&gt; + F2 and enter "r"), open gnome-tweak-tool and enable the extension.

+This gnome shell extension is fork form [zacbarton's github](https://github.com/zacbarton/gnome-shell-extension-hide-dash)

 Support
 -------
+Gnome Shell 3.10
-Gnome Shell 3.10 3.12
+Gnome Shell 3.12